icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

 ### CDN

 A CDN or [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) is another tool you can use to protect yourself.
 A CDN takes the load off of your server for static assets, things like images, movies, CSS and Javascript.
-You upload your files to them, and then they serve it for you, usually in a way that is fast and distributed (for example, by putting one copy of each of your files in five geographically datacenters).
+You upload your files to them, and then they serve it for you, usually in a way that is fast and distributed (for example, by putting one copy of each of your files in five geographically data centers).

 There are a few CDN providers that are popular: